Punktförmige Zugbeeinflussung: Serbia

 An Indusi I-60 system is employed on all mainline lines in Serbia, but due to malfunctioning of the PZB devices many lines are limited to 100 km/h running.

 Montenegro

 An Indusi I-60 system is employed on all mainline lines in Montenegro.

 Romania

 An Indusi I-60 system identical to the German one is equipped on all standard-gauge railways in Romania, including the lines M1 and M3 of the Bucharest Metro.
 The Romanian rail regulator, AFER, requires all locomotives, EMUs and DMUs operating on public infrastructure to be equipped with Indusi systems.

 Canada

 In Ottawa, Canada, OC Transpo's O-Train Trillium Line originally used German-built Bombardier Talent trains equipped with Indusi.
 When the line was upgraded in 2013, the new Alstom Coradia LINT trains were also fitted with Indusi.
-As part of the Stage 2 expansion, the Indusi equipment will be removed.
-As part of a full signalling renewal, Siemens Mobility will equip the line and rolling stock with a new continuous Automatic Train Protection (ATP) system.
+As part of the Stage 2 expansion, the Indusi equipment was removed.
+As part of a full signalling renewal, Siemens Mobility will equip the line and rolling stock with a new continuous automatic train protection (ATP) system.